 My first DSLR camera was a Canon EOS 400D which was quickly replaced with a pair of Canon EOS 5D Mark II cameras.
 These were upgraded to the Canon EOS 5D Mark III models.
 Then in 2018 I switched over to the Sony mirrorless system and haven’t looked back.

 I’ve made a real effort to keep my kit quite streamlined since the switchover as my Canon collection of lenses was getting slightly out of hand.

 Sony A7III: I love these cameras and especially the accuracy of the focusing and the image quality.
 Being able to see exposure adjustments in real time Live View is a much more efficient way to take photos.
 I also love the weight of the cameras and my back and neck are thankful for the switch.

 My favourite lenses are:

-Sony Zeiss 55mm f/1.8: I love this focal length and it’s usually my first go to lens for flat lays and overhead shots where I am trying to capture quite a few elements.
-When looking to add a text element as an overlay and negative space is key, this lens is ideal.
+Sony Zeiss 55mm f/1.8: I love this focal length and it’s usually my first go-to lens for flat lays and overhead shots where I am trying to capture quite a few elements.
+When looking to add a text element as an overlay and negative space is key, this lens is ideal for food photography.

 Zeiss Batis 85mm f/1.8: I love everything about this lens and I really enjoy using it when I prefer to get a touch closer than my 55mm.
 It’s ideal for shooting portraits so I take this opportunity to capture more people in my food stories.
 I love adding human elements into my food images because of the storytelling aspect it provides.